Do you know why those itchy pimples on your back, chest and along your hair line won’t go away with acne treatment?

-The reason that the pityrosporum folliculitis type of acne is different from acne vulgaris is that it’s caused by an overgrowth of the pityrosporum yeast germ that we all have in our pores above the waistline.
+The reason that the pityrosporum folliculitis type of acne is different from acne vulgaris is that it’s caused by an overgrowth of the pityrosporum yeast germ that we all have in the pores situated above the waistline.
 This yeast germ loves sweaty skin and it’s the reason that some people get pimples from sweat.
 It also grows well in people with an atopic diathesis because of the unique elements in their skin’s immunity.

 I also have finally found the facial sunscreen for me through Dr. Bailey- Citrix.
 I actually look forward to the application everyday!
 And given my complex skin issues, rosacea and seborrheic dermatitis, that is saying a lot!
 The extra gentle buff puff and her hand lotion are also favorites.
-What more can I say, I love this woman and refer all my friends to her blog site!
-Kim N 6/24/14
+What more can I say, I love this woman and refer all my friends to her blog site! ~ Kim N 6/24/14

 The take home message is that not every breakout of pimples and blackheads is acne vulgaris.
 The skin yeast germ pityrosporum can cause acne too and standard acne medicines don’t treat it.
 Treating this yeast may be all that stands between you and clear skin.
-See your dermatologist if you think you have pityrosporum folliculitis acne.
+See your dermatologist if you think you have pityrosporum folliculitis acne. ~ Dr. Cynthia Bailey, Dermatologist